IQ404/study-notes/README.md

 ## Write ISO Standard C++

 Thinking within the standard, within the core guidelines.
-Think about the reasoning of following them, not the underlying principle of what happens after breaking them.
+Think about the reasoning of following them, not the underlying mechanisms of what happens after breaking them.

 This is because thinking the reasons behind the consequences of playing golf with a tennis racquet is highly probable to result in a waste of time, at least in writing code.